-.
-If your payment is not received or postmarked by the payment due date, (or if applicable, the grace period due date), your payment is considered late.
+All property tax bills have a payment due date.
+If your payment is not received or postmarked by the payment due date, your payment is considered late.

-We are required to charge interest on the amount of your tax that is late.
-Interest compounds daily, so the later you make your payment, the more interest you will owe.
+The Department of Finance is required to charge interest on late property taxes.
+The interest compounds daily, so the later you make your payment, the more interest you will owe.

 Interest rates are set annually by local law.
 The interest rate for a late payment depends on the assessed value of the property.